postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/versioning-an-api/api-versions.md

 Publish a new version to share the current state of your API with consumers.
 You can select the linked elements (collections and environments) to include with your published API.

 > When you publish a version, the API's definition and linked elements (collections and environments) are synced to the Postman cloud.
+You can then use the published elements in monitors, mock servers, and CI integrations.

 To publish an API version: